 These critical product donations are supplemented by financial support from a variety of programs throughout the year.
 Kroger contributes $3 million to assist Feeding America and its local member food banks during Bringing Hope to the Table, the company's annual hunger awareness campaign, which runs during the holiday season.

 Last year, the Kroger Co.
-Foundation and the company's retail divisions provided an additional $2 million in grants to assist local hunger agencies.
+Foundation and the company's retail divisions provided an additional $2.3 million in grants to assist local hunger agencies.
 And our stores offer easy ways for customers and associates to help their neighbors in need.
-Tens of thousands of small donations added up to more than $15 million to local hunger relief programs, during the holidays and at other key times of the year.
+Tens of thousands of small donations added up to nearly $19 million to local hunger relief programs, during the holidays and at other key times of the year.

 PERISHABLE DONATIONS PARTNERSHIP

 When it comes to nutritional content, all food is not created equal.
 Through Kroger's industry-leading Perishable Donations Partnership (PDP), safe, wholesome meat, produce, eggs and dairy products are donated to local food banks that have the capacity to safely handle and distribute fresh food.
 As a result of Kroger's work and our partnership with Feeding America, many other national and regional retailers now also donate perishable products to local food banks.

 In 2016, 69 million pounds of fresh food—the equivalent of more than 57.4 million meals—was donated by our stores to local food banks.
 It takes the dedication and consistent execution of thousands of our associates to make this happen.
 Working in tandem with our internal food safety experts, we continuously look for opportunities to add new categories of fresh product that can be donated safely through the program.

 HUNGER RELIEF IN THE KROGER FAMILY OF STORES